B2.2 Recall and demonstrate multiplication facts of 2, 5, and 10, and related division facts.

 The study of patterns in number sequences also facilitates the learning of basic number facts (for example, all multiples of 5, that is 5, 10, 15, 20, 25, end in 5 or 0) and the building of connections between numbers (for example, all multiples of 10[▲] are also multiples of 5[●] ).

-Students generally enjoy identifying patterns in the number sequences generated by arithmetic operations, with each discovery usually evoking a sense of wonder.
+Students generally enjoy identifying patterns in the number sequences generated by mathematical operations, with each discovery usually evoking a sense of wonder.
 Activities related to finding patterns encourage students to juggle numbers and promote the development of divergent thinking and analytical skills, two important components of mathematical thinking.
 In addition, the ability to explore patterns is essential to the study of algebra and geometry.

 Representation of Multiplication and Division Facts